IamLRBA/LRBA-FusionCraft-STUDIOS-Architecture-Website/README.md

 - **Interactive Gallery**: The website has high-quality images and visual content to immerse visitors in the artistry of architectural creation.

-- **Contact & Inquiry Forms**: Simple ways for clients and collaborators to reach out or inquire about services.
+- **Contact & Inquiry Forms**: The website provides simple ways for clients and collaborators to reach out or inquire about services.

 ## Tech Stack: